 He isn’t the only one that gets a solo; many of the musicians and singers playing with him have the opportunity to be in the spotlight as well.

 Basically, you can see that he gets great joy out of letting others shine.

 Yanni Performs in Exotic, Unusual, and Beautiful Locations

 Now this might be a little harder to duplicate for us independent musicians.
-However, there is something to be said about the venue you play in.
-Is the venue interesting?
-Does it engage your audience?
-Is it easily accessible?
-Does it have plenty of parking?
-There’s a lot more to picking a venue than we usually tend to think about.
+But there is something to be said about the venue you play in.

 Yanni’s Music has a Particular Esthetic

-Orchestral, New Age, Middle Eastern, Instrumental, whatever you want to call it, his music has a particular quality to it.
-He doesn’t pretend to be anything he’s not.
-He’s not a Punk Rocker.
-He’s not a Blues Crooner.
+Orchestral, New Age, Middle Eastern, Instrumental, whatever you want to call it, Yanni’s music has a particular quality to it.
+And he doesn’t pretend to be anything he’s not.
+He’s not a punk rocker.
+He’s not a blues crooner.
 He does what he does.

 I think this is often overlooked in music.
 All too often we’re caught up in trying to engage everybody, when we should be focused on who we are and the people that are attracted to our music.
-Everything from your hairstyle to the way you play your instrument plays a part in who likes your music.
+Everything from your hairstyle to the way you play your instrument plays a part in who you attract to your music.